lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 _This is determined by looking at the individual variable p-values.
 In the summary output, each Pr(>|t|) value represents the probability that each coefficient contributes a random amount of variance to the linear model_

-•	Vehicle length
+•	Vehicle length is much smaller than our assumed significance level of 0.05% at 2.60e-12.

-•	Ground clearance
+•	Ground clearance is much smaller than our assumed significance level of 0.05% at 5.21e-08.